How to get started with Network Management

 7 quick and easy steps to gain true network visibility and control.

-Follow along with this video to deploy Auvik at your first site.
-Or, if you prefer download our step-by-step guide.
+Follow the wizard to deploy Auvik at your first site.
+Or, if you prefer, download our step-by-step guide.

 Step 2.
 Watch as Auvik discovers your network

-Auvik identifies over 15,000 devices from 700+ vendors, updating your network map in real time.
-Initial discovery takes 5-15 minutes, depending on network size.
-Upon discovering devices, Auvik requests credentials for profiling, configuration capture, and statistics logging.
-Providing more credentials enhances mapping and monitoring accuracy.
+This initial discovery takes 5-15 minutes, depending on your network size.
+Providing more credentials for profiling, configuration capture, and statistics logging will enhance mapping and monitoring accuracy.

 Step 3.
 Explore your network